 The City of College Station continues to experience exponential growth, especially to the south and west.
 As a result, Wellborn Road has become an increasingly critical highway to serve the area’s booming population.

-One connectivity challenge to the west is the Union Pacific railroad tracks, which parallel Wellborn Road for the entire length of the roadway.
+One connectivity challenge to the west is crossing the Union Pacific railroad, which parallels Wellborn Road for the entire length of the roadway.
 Due to operational efficiency and safety, there are limited crossings providing access to Wellborn Road from the west.
 The crossings that do exist, however, tend to be undersized and don’t require Wellborn Road traffic to stop.
 The city is starting to improve these crossings to increase traffic capacity and connectivity, improve safety of the railroad crossings, and the safety of the intersections with Wellborn Road.

 One of these railroad crossings is South Dowling Road in the Wellborn Community.
-South Dowling is a two-lane roadway that crosses the railroad and intersects Wellborn Road on its west side.
+South Dowling is a two-lane roadway that crosses the railroad and intersects then Wellborn Road.
 The roadway continues on the east side of Wellborn Road as Madison Street.
-The City hired TEA and McClure & Browne Engineering to analyze the intersection and provide options to increase safety and efficiency.
-The consultant also looked at how intersection improvements could be used to improve the flow of traffic and connectivity of the community west of Wellborn Road to the northeast city center.
-They have recommended two options for the city to review.